mdvdv/analysis-and-development-of-algorithms/README.md

 <h3>Goal</h3>

 The use of stochastic and metaheuristic algorithms (Simulated Annealing, Differential Evolution, Particle Swarm Optimization) in the tasks of unconstrained nonlinear optimization and the experimental comparison of them with Nelder-Mead and Levenberg-Marquardt algorithms.

+<a name='005'></a>
+<h2>TASK 5.
+ALGORITHMS ON GRAPHS.
+INTRODUCTION TO GRAPHS AND BASIC ALGORITHMS ON GRAPHS</h2>

+<h3>Goal</h3>

+The use of different representations of graphs and basic algorithms on graphs (Depth-first search and Breadth-first search).